zenomeplatform/binaryFastq/README.md

 # binaryFastq
-A module for compressing FASTQ files into a binary format.
-The algorithm allows you to compress files more than 10 times.
+Module for reading and writing FastQ files.
+It is able also to compress FASTQ files into a binary format.